2.03 – Paid Time Off and Holiday Pay

 Sick Time Buy Back

-– Employees may additionally buy back up to 32 hours from their bank once per calendar year (without meeting the 200-hour minimum as listed above)
+- Employees may additionally buy back up to 32 hours from their bank once per calendar year (without meeting 200 hour minimum as listed above).

 Paid Time Procedures – Employment Separation:

-Employees are eligible to have the balance of their earned, but unused vacation bank paid to them upon separation of employment provided that the employee provides a two-week notice and works the notice out to its entirety (not missing any time in the last two weeks).
-Additionally, employees who have worked at Open Door for at least five (5) years may be paid out any earned sick time over 100 hours upon separation.
-As with vacation, the employee must provide and work out the entire two-week notice.
-Any Employee who fails to work out the entire two-week notice quit without notice, or is terminated at will or for cause are not eligible to receive the sick or vacation buy-out.
+Employees are eligible to have the balance of their earned, but unused vacation bank paid to them upon separation of employment provided that the employee provides a two-week notice and works the notice out to its entirety (not missing any time in last two weeks).
+Any Employee who fails to work out the entire two-week notice, quit without notice, or are terminated at will or for cause are not eligible to receive the sick or vacation time buy-out.

 Designated immediate and extended family members for bereavement include:

-Spouse, parent or legal guardian (includes stepmother, stepfather, mother-in-law, father-in-law), grandparents or great grandparents (includes employee spouse’s grandparents or great-grandparents or step-grandparents), children (daughter, son, step daughter or son, daughter-in-law, son-in-law), grandchildren (includes step), siblings (brother, sister, brother-in-law, sister-in-law, step-sister, or step-brother).
+Spouse, parent or legal guardian (includes stepmother, stepfather, mother-in-law, father-in-law), grandparents or great grandparents (includes employee spouse’s grandparents or great-grandparents or step grandparents), children (daughter, son, step daughter or son, daughter-in-law, son-in-law), grandchildren (includes step), siblings (brother, sister, brother-in-law, sister-in law, step sister, step brother).

 Additionally, full-time employees are permitted to take an additional consecutive 28 hours off without receiving any attendance occurrences.
 The employee must use accrued paid time off for these additional hours (sick or vacation time).
 If the employee has no accrued time off, they can take the time off without pay.
 Any time off after 40 hours will be subject to the attendance policy.

-It is the employee’s responsibility to submit the approved Leave Form through the Open Door employee hub to receive the correct pay.
-In order not to have the time off counted as a violation under the attendance policy, a copy of the obituary will be required with the submittal of the leave form.
+It is the employee’s responsibility to submit the approved Leave Form through online Open Door employee hub receive the correct pay.
+In order not to have the time off counted as a violation under the attendance policy, a copy of the obituary will be required with submittal of leave form.
 The time off will need the approval of the Executive Director.